lorrainemcgonigle/WCFRestService/README.md

 # WCFRestService
-A simple WCF Rest Service Application
+ASP .net web application that consumes a WCF Service connected to a SQL Server database

+Editor used : Visual Studio